marioguenzel/ProjectManager2/README.md

  Assume there is also a ConferenceC starting soon, which we have no project yet, but we want to keep track of it anyways.
  Then we can create the context manually using `context-create Conference ConferenceC`.
- If we look into the overview with `f2`, we notice that there is a marker `[?]` for the contexts which are automatically created and no marked for those that are actually added.
+ If we look into the overview with `f2`, we notice that there is a marker `[?]` for the contexts which are automatically created and no marker for those that are manually added.

 ## Resources